netkicorp/netkidocs/onboard_id_theme_androidx.md

 ### Image Review Screen

-The review screens are controlled by the same theme settings as what is above.
+The review screens are controlled by the same theme settings as above.
 The primary and secondary colors will control these features.

 1 - SecondaryButtonColor, SecondaryButtonTextColor